Trade uncertainty: Explore resources and tools for your business.

 At the same time, Meloche says, the buyer shouldn’t leave all the due diligence to others; they should be closely involved in the process.
 “You can't rely on outside experts for everything,” he says.
 “They won't make an investment decision for you.”

-You need to do all three types of due diligence on the target company: commercial, financial and legal.
-Depending on the transaction, you may decide to focus more deeply on one or another of these areas.
+There are three types of due diligence you’ll need to perform on the target company: commercial, financial and legal.
+Depending on the transaction, you may decide to focus more deeply on one.
 For example, if the company has high customer concentration (an issue falling under commercial due diligence), you may want to carefully investigate the reasons, risks and any possible mitigations.

 a.
 Commercial due diligence